jjstranger/Travail/README.md

 # Travail
-tring to make some pipeline tools for CG pipline use in Autodesk Maya.
+trying to make some pipeline tools for CG pipline use in Autodesk Maya.